cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
         text: 'Your generosity is deeply appreciated.
-It helps to expand our outreach in many ways. ' -
+It helps expand our outreach in many ways. ' -
     type: paragraph
     content: